Na988/Nasser-ENC4265Portfolio/reflective_blogs.md

 I think Dom is useful for basic tasks but needs to improve in menu customization, understanding user requests, and personalization to enhance the experience.

 **AI Statement:** Quillbot was used to improve this assignment's grammar and wording.

+---

+# Reflective Blog 5

+## Prompt R: Reflections on Use of AI for the Chatbot Assignment

+The AI was helpful in organizing ideas, content production tasks, and polishing responses efficiently.
+Nevertheless, it had some limitations that needed to be resolved.

+### What AI Accomplishes Easily

+✅ Fast & Efficient - Produced structured content and chatbot responses in short time.

+✅ Organization – Was useful in logically formatting even the most complex ideas.

+✅ Creative Suggestions – Used to provide interesting wording and structuring.

+### Where AI Faces Challenges

+❌ Context Depth – Provided very little contextual information about Nizwa's history.

+❌ Customization – Some of the responses sounded too generic or robotic.

+### Feedback and Guidance

+I had to refine AI responses to ensure accuracy, improve tone, and make interactions more engaging.

+### AI’s Training Data: What's Part of It and What Isn’t?

+✔ Conversational including history and general knowledge.

+❌ Real-time information, local untapped knowledge, and confidential information.

+### Prospect of AI in Chatbots

+AI will be more integrated into other industries and provide realtime data while sounding human like, however ethical oversight is needed as well.
+For all the pros AI provides it still needs a human touch for precision and flow.

+[Edited using ChatGPT-4]

+---